 - Do you already have a very large traditional 401(k) and are you looking to diversify the tax treatment of your retirement savings?

 Another potential drawback, compared to a Roth IRA, a Roth 401(k) does have early withdrawal penalties.
 Just as with your traditional 401(k) if you withdraw money from your Roth 401(k) before you reach age 59 ½ you may be subject to a 10% penalty.
 Unlike a Roth IRA there is no exception for a first-time homebuyer, for qualified educational expenses or to pay health insurance premiums when you are unemployed.

 We should also note: currently, a Roth IRA does not have RMDs.
 Congress could change that rule and start requiring RMDs from Roth IRAs.
 Congress could raise or lower taxes.
 That being said, I think it makes sense to plan based off of what we know to be true now.
 There are an infinite range of possibilities for the future.

 Your financial plan is always a work in progress.

 So, what am I doing?

-Based on my current situation I believe we will be in a similar or slightly higher tax bracket in retirement.
+Based on our current situation I believe we will be in a similar tax bracket in retirement.
 With that in mind we are currently splitting our retirement savings between tax-deferred 401(k)s and Roth IRAs.
-Your situation will be different but now you should have the information to make a better judgement for yourself or at least know what questions to ask your financial planner.
+Your situation will be different but now you should have the information to make a better judgement for yourself, or at least know what questions to ask your financial planner.